audeering/audb/_sources/quickstart.rst.txt

 The most common task is to load a database with :func:`audb.load`.

-Let's first see which databases are available to load:
+Let's first see which databases are available to load.

 .. jupyter-execute::